oboki/metatreedb/README.md

 ### with WebHDFS

-To use WebHDFS, set the root path to the WebHDFS URL and provide a client with the necessary permissions:
+To use WebHDFS, set the root path to the WebHDFS URL and provide hdfs args:

 ```python
 from metatreedb import Metatree